autoplot/documentation/javadoc/org/das2/qds/TailBundleDataSet.md

+# org.das2.qds.TailBundleDataSet

-# org.das2.qds.TailBundleDataSetcreate a high rank dataset the last dimension being the bundle.
-Each
- dataset must have the same length.
+create a high rank dataset the last dimension being the bundle.
+Each dataset must have the same length.

  Modification History:
    2015-10-30: copied from BundleDataSet
    See https://sourceforge.net/p/autoplot/feature-requests/267/

-TailBundleDataSet( int rank )
+# TailBundleDataSet( int rank )
 Creates a new instance of BundleDataSet with the given rank.
 Rank 1 datasets can bundle rank 0 datasets, while rank 2 can only bundle rank 1 datasets with the same depend_0.

-TailBundleDataSet( QDataSet ds ) create a bundle with the first dataset.
+# TailBundleDataSet( QDataSet ds )
+create a bundle with the first dataset.
 The result will have rank N+1 where ds has rank N.